tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 }
 ```
 and we'll call it by placing this at the end of the `run` block in `main()`, below the other two task spawns, after
-getting the id from the battery and initializeing the fuel gauge.
+getting the id from the battery and initializing the fuel gauge.
 So the new `main()` should look like:

 ```rust
 fn main() {